adambard/learnxinyminutes-docs/javascript.html.markdown

 // There's no copying involved here; each object stores a reference to its
 // prototype.
 This means we can alter the prototype and our changes will be
 // reflected everywhere.
-myObj.
+myPrototype.meaningOfLife = 43
+myObj.meaningOfLife // = 43

-// The __proto__ magic property we've used to access prototypes isn't standard,
+// While the __proto__ magic property we've seen so far is useful for
-// and shouldn't be used in real-world code.
-There is a way to create a new
+// explaining prototypes, it's non-standard.
+There's no standard way to change
+// an existing object's prototype, but there's two ways to set the prototype of
+// a new object when you first create it.

+// The first is Object.create, which is a recent addition to JS, and therefore
-// object with another given object as its prototype, though: var myObj = Object.create(myPrototype) myObj.meaningOfLife // = 42
+// not available in all implementations yet. var myObj = Object.create(myPrototype) myObj.meaningOfLife // = 43

 // Unfortunately, Object.create is quite recent and isn't available in many
 // browsers, so you often can't use that, either.
 The most reliable way to set